TobikoData/sqlmesh/docs/guides/configuration.md

 ### Python library dependencies
 SQLMesh enables you to write Python models and macros which depend on third-party libraries.
-To ensure each run / evaluation uses the same version, you can specify versions in a sqlmesh.lock file in the root of your project.
+To ensure each run / evaluation uses the same version, you can specify versions in a `sqlmesh-requirements.lock` file in the root of your project.

 The sqlmesh.lock must be of the format `dep==version`.
 Only `==` is supported.